maheshyaddanapudi/conductor-boot/README.md

 Docker Image published to <a href="https://hub.docker.com/repository/docker/zzzmahesh/conductorboot" target="_blank">DockerHub here</a>

-Image is equipped with basic tools like vim, curl, wget, net-tools(telnet)
+Image is equipped with basic tools like vim, curl, wget, net-tools(telnet), iputils-ping

 To pull the image :